 Physical Bad Sectors

 In contrast to logical bad sectors, there are only a few chances that your hard drive will develop physical bad sectors.
-If there are some physical bad sector or hard bad sectors in the hard disk, neither OS or disk controller can access them nor any type of read and write operations can be performed.
+If there are some physical bad sectors or hard bad sectors in the hard disk, neither OS or disk controller can access them nor any type of read and write operations can be performed.

 In general, the physical bad sectors are caused by impact or sudden power failure during the use of the hard disk.
-As we know, the two main types of hard drive are HDD and SSD.
+As we know, the two main types of hard drives are HDD and SSD.
 The cause of physical bad sectors is a little different for these two types of hard disks.

 On a traditional hard drive, there are many possibilities for physical bad sectors.
-The hard drive may have a manufacturing error, and natural ware; the hard drive may have been dropped, causing the hard drive’s head to touch the platter and damage some of sectors.
+The hard drive may have a manufacturing error and natural ware; the hard drive may have been dropped, causing the hard drive’s head to touch the platter and damage some of sectors.
 Or some air may have entered the sealed area of the hard drive and the dust may have damaged the drive.

-Therefore, when there are some physical bad sectors on your hard drive, it means that it ends of its life.
-Facing this situation, it is recommended to buy a new hard drive for your computer, recover the data from the hard disk with physical bad sectors, and back up all the data from the hard disk to the new one.
+Therefore, when there are some physical bad sectors on your hard drive, it means that it ends its life.
+In this situation, it is recommended to buy a new hard drive for your computer, recover the data from the hard disk with physical bad sectors, and back up all the data from the hard disk to the new one.

 Attention to Hard Disk Usage